jjc12/MathFree/README.md

-# MathFree
+# MatrixFree

-MathFree is a free, open-source C++ library that includes files written to manipulate the following mathematics-based
+MatrixFree is a free, open-source library written to manipulate matrices.
-objects:

--Square matrices (found in SquareMatrixFree)

-### SquareMatrixFree

-SquareMatrix is a class written to manipulate nxn (square) matrices.

 ##### Demonstration